Menispermum canadense: Description

 The root is a rhizome, so one specimen can form colonies of genetically identical plants.

 Toxicity

 All parts of these plants are known to be poisonous.
 The principal toxin is the alkaloid dauricine.
-The fruit of Canada Moonseed are poisonous and can be fatal.
-While foraging for wild grapes one should examine the seeds of the fruit to make sure one is not eating moonseeds: moonseeds have a single crescent-shaped seed, while grapes have round seeds.
-Differences in taste should also be an indicator of whether or not a specimen is grape or moonseed, moonseeds have a taste that is described as "rank".
+The fruit of Canadian moonseed are poisonous and can be fatal.
+While foraging for wild grapes, one should examine the seeds of the fruit to make sure one is not eating moonseeds: moonseeds have a single crescent-shaped seed, while grapes have round seeds.
+Differences in taste should also be an indicator of whether or not a specimen is grape or moonseed, moonseeds have a smell that is described as "Poodank".
 Also, the moonseed vine lacks tendrils, whilst the vine of the wild grape has forked tendrils.

 Uses

 The Cherokee used moonseed as a laxative, and as a gynecological and venereal aid.
 The root was used for skin diseases.
 The Lenape used it in a salve for sores on the skin.
 It has been used for a variety of medicinal uses by Americans of European descent.